 Q2 also saw the return of flexible workspaces with healthy corporate demand fuelling this category.

-Pune and Bengaluru led the way in terms of an absolute number of flexible work seats.
+- Pune and Bengaluru led the way in terms of the absolute number of flexible work seats.

-Hyderabad saw the biggest jump when it came to this category.
+- Hyderabad saw the most significant jump when it came to this category.